Stairs in the Woods

 Drooms in a Forest

 I do not have any personal or client experience with this group who are in a number of states.
 So, if this feels like the path you are being led to take at this phase of your journey, I would encourage you to spend some time researching the providers and then connecting with them to get a sense of how well you resonate with their energy and orientation before heading their way.
-If you know of any good legal options in the US, please drop me a note so I can share them.
+Support a dedicated group of folks who are working to make psilocybin legal and therefore available to anyone who could benefit from this powerful plant medicine.

 Path in ForestKetamine is a substance worthy of consideration - here's an excellent guide for ketamine that can help you evaluate the pros and cons of this option.
 Ketamine is legal and widely available within the medical community.
 A few of my clients who have received ketamine treatment obtained psychedelic openings and healings seemingly as powerful as other clients who took psilocybin.
 Some however, were disappointed by "the container" within which their experiences occurred.
 They point to a lack of attention to their need for preparation before, silence during, time to gently ease back into ordinary life and effective integration afterward.
 These shortcomings can limit the healing and transformative power of the experience so, it's wise to chose your provider carefully if ketamine seems the best fit for you and your situation.
-I can recommend this treatment center in Louisville Kentucky as some of my clients have received excellent results from this provider.
+I can recommend these treatment centers in Louisville KY: Advanced Practice Providers and Serenity Health as well as Wellward Med in Lexington KY as some of my clients have received excellent results from both of these providers.
+If you're considering internet-based options, check out Mindbloom - I can't recommend this route but it seems to be helpful to some folks.

 Image of a FaceIbogaine is being used more frequently these days with some promising results watch this short talk.
 And, you may also find this Time article interesting.
 Results are quite impressive when Ibogaine is being properly used with those suffering from addictions to substances such as opioids, suboxone, etc and with those seeking to avoid the painful experience of withdrawal.
 Ibogaine also helps folks become free of alcohol, cannabis and SSRI dependence and withdrawal (how ibogaine may work).
-Those experiencing life-limiting restrictions of PTSD, anxiety, depression, relationship issues, etc. are finding Ibogaine helpful in ways that are unique when compared to other psychedelic experiences they have had along their journey of healing and transformaion.
+Those experiencing life-limiting restrictions of PTSD, anxiety, depression, relationship issues, etc. are finding Ibogaine helpful in ways that are unique when compared to other psychedelic experiences they have had along their journey of healing and transformation.
+There are also risks that at times lead to death (Rolling Stone story and article in Double Blind) with use of this medicine.
+If Ibogaine seems like a good fit for you and your situation, check out this center or for an experience grounded in the African tradition, check out Iboga Wellness.
+To learn about the unfolding of the once promising Kentucky Ibogaine Project, check out this podcast - more info on Bryan Hubbard's website.

 Here are more resources for filling in details of the map of your journey: